-Let’s say parents have been told by a teacher their child didn’t do her homework.
+Let’s say parents have been told by a teacher their child didn’t do their homework.
 Dr. Brady suggests that they give their kid a chance to tell the truth.
-If she doesn’t at first, the parents could say, “I’m going to walk away and give you 10 minutes and then I’m going to come back and ask you again.
+If they doesn’t at first, the parents could say, “I’m going to walk away and give you 10 minutes and then I’m going to come back and ask you again.
 If you change your mind and want to give me a different answer, it’s just a truth check and you won’t get in trouble.”

-This way, if a child gives an off-the-cuff answer because she’s scared of consequences or she doesn’t want to disappoint a parent, she has the chance to really think about whether she wants to lie or fess up without the consequences.
+This way, if a child gives an off-the-cuff answer because they’re scared of consequences or they don’t want to disappoint a parent, they have the chance to really think about whether they want to lie or fess up without the consequences.
 Dr. Brady notes that this technique isn’t for a child who chronically lies.

 Use the preamble method

 Parents can also set up kids to tell the truth by reminding them that they don’t expect perfection, Dr. Brady notes.
 Parents could say, “I’m going to ask you a question and maybe you’re going to tell me something I don’t really want to hear.
 But remember, your behavior is not who you are.
 I love you no matter what, and sometimes people make mistakes.
 So I want you to think about giving me an honest answer.”
 Giving kids a chance to reflect on this may lead to them telling the truth.

 Give kids with ADHD more time to think

 Dr. Brady says kids with ADHD, who are prone to giving impulsive answers that come out as lies, need some extra time to think things through before speaking.
-Impulsivity can be a problem both at home and in school, when a teacher asks if a child has finished an assignment and the child answers yes without even looking at his paper.
-That’s when he needs to be taught to slow down and check his work.
+Impulsivity can be a problem both at home and in school, when a teacher asks if a child has finished an assignment and the child answers yes without even looking at their paper.
+That’s when he needs to be taught to slow down and check their work.